apettiigrew/Kanban-task-management-web-app/src/tasks/tasks-prd-task-management.md

 ## Overview

 This task list implements a multi-project Kanban task management system with drag-and-drop functionality, built on Next.js with local storage persistence.
+All data operations are handled through TanStack Query for optimal performance, caching, and real-time updates.

 ## ⚠️ IMPORTANT: PERMISSION REQUIRED